Pabbaszadeh/Pabbaszadeh.github.io/_pages/research.md

 </div>
 <br>

 <p style="text-align: justify;"> Assimilating SMAP soil moisture data into the Community Land Model (CLM) to improve model prediction skills and monitor drought across the Tibetan Plateau in China.
+This figure shows the spatial patterns of deterministic (ACC and RMSE) and probabilistic (NRR) performance measures by comparing the surface SM estimates from EPFM and ASMO+EPFM experiments with SMAP observation.
 Link to <a href=" https://doi.org/10.1029/2021WR029879">paper</a><br><br>

 <div class="row justify-content-sm-center">
     <div class="col-sm-10 mt-3 mt-md-0">